ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 Actually, we typically converge the total energy **per atom** (meV/atom) or **per electron** (meV/electron).
 This is due to the scaling of the total energy with system size (number of atoms/electrons).
 If we have more atoms in our system, the magnitude of the total energy will naturally be larger i.e. the total energy scales with system size.
 However, the total energy per atom/electron is a normalised quantity, providing a measure of the total energy that is independent of system size, and thus can be compared between systems to make sure you are converged to the same accuracy.

+??? note "Harder To Converge Orbitals"
+    We can make educated guesses on how easily structures can converge based on the orbitals they contain.
+For example, molecules containing elements that have d orbitals require much higher kinetic energy cutoffs.
+This is due to the localised nature of the d orbitals resulting in steper gradients of the wavefucntion and therefore needing much higher energy Fourier components in the plane-wave expansion of the Kohn-Sham states.

 ## Box Size

 Quantum Espresso uses periodic boundary conditions (recall that plane wave can only be used as a basis for periodic functions).
 Therefore, it is not possible to model a truly isolated molecule with Quantum Espresso.
 The best we can do is model a periodic crystal of molecules whose unit cell is so large that each molecule is not affected by the presence of all other molecules.
 The size of the unit cell (aka the box size) is therefore a convergence parameter and we must ensure it is sufficiently large so that physically meaningful results are obtained.
 Unfortunately, increasing the box size also increases the time of the calculations.